Transforming the Tottenham Court Road area

 The one-way system will be replaced with two-way tree-lined streets, some protected cycle lanes and new public space.
 The scheme will reduce congestion and pollution, widen pavements and make bus journeys quicker.

-We have secured £26 million of investment to improve Camden's West End.
-The improvements will unlock the area's potential, boosting business and creating new public spaces for the community and visitors to enjoy.
+The £41 million project will unlock the area's potential, boosting business and creating new public spaces for the community and visitors to enjoy.

 The project will be delivered by 2018 in time for the opening of Crossrail, when Tottenham Court Road station will be busier than Heathrow Airport.